 - Sexual abuse as a child

 Additionally, women might experience a specific type of depression after giving birth known as postpartum depression.
-We’ve developed a clinically-backed postpartum depression quiz to help women identify whether their symptoms align with this condition so they can seek the treatment they need.
+If you suspect that you or someone you know may be experiencing postpartum depression, our clinically-backed postpartum depression quiz can be a great first step in gaining clarity and starting the treatment process.

 How to Treat Depression in Women